robustml-eurecom/stressID/README.md

-# StressID
-StressID - a Multimodal Dataset for Stress Identification
+# StressID - A Multimodal Dataset for Stress Identification

 See https://project.inria.fr/stressid/ for more information about the project and dataset.